 After the Rebels are brutally overpowered by the Empire on the ice planet Hoth, Luke Skywalker begins Jedi training with Yoda, while his friends are pursued by Darth Vader and a bounty hunter named Boba Fett all over the galaxy.

-Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a wookiee and two droids to save the galaxy from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader.
+Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader.

-Almost 15 years have passed since the first cyborg called The Terminator tried to kill Sarah Connor and her unborn son, John Connor.
-John Connor, the future leader of the human resistance, is now a healthy young boy.
-However another Terminator is sent back through time called the T-1000, which is more advanced and more powerful than its predecessor.
-The Mission: to kill John Connor when he's still a child.
-However, Sarah and John do not have to face this threat of a Terminator alone.
-Another Terminator is also sent back through time.
-The mission: to protect John and Sarah Connor at all costs.
-The battle for tomorrow has begun...Written by
+Over 10 years have passed since the first machine called The Terminator tried to kill Sarah Connor and her unborn son, John.
+The man who will become the future leader of the human resistance against the Machines is now a healthy young boy.
+However, another Terminator, called the T-1000, is sent back through time by the supercomputer Skynet.
+This new Terminator is more advanced and more powerful than its predecessor and it's mission is to kill John Connor when he's still a child.
+However, Sarah and John do not have to face the threat of the T-1000 alone.
+Another Terminator (identical to the same model that tried and failed to kill Sarah Conner in 1984) is also sent back through time to protect them.
+Now, the battle for tomorrow has begun.Written by

 Three billion human lives ended on August 29th, 1997.
 The survivors of the nuclear fire called the war Judgment Day.
 They lived only to face a new nightmare: the war against the machines.
 The computer which controlled the machines, Skynet, sent two Terminators back through time.
 Their mission: to destroy the leader of the human resistance, John Connor, my son.
 The first Terminator was programmed to strike at me in the year 1984, before John was born.
 It failed.
 The ...